 Contact your doctor if you notice either of these symptoms.

 If necessary, the doctor may perform a scrotal ultrasound to view the inside of the scrotum.
-This imaging test will let him or her see if there are any abnormalities within the scrotal sac.
+This imaging test will let them see if there are any abnormalities within the scrotal sac.

 Treatment options for scrotal swelling depend on the cause.
 If an infection caused the swelling, your doctor will prescribe antibiotics to fight the infection.
-If this is not enough to relieve inflammation, your doctor may prescribe an anti-inflammatory medication as well.
+If oral antibiotics do not work, you may have to receive intramuscular antibiotics or be hospitalized for IV antibiotics.

-Testicular cancer has several treatment options.
-The options offered to you depend on the severity of the cancer, whether it as spread, and how long it went undetected will determine your treatment, which normally consists of the following:
+Testicular cancer has several treatment options, which will depend on the severity of the cancer.
+Whether the cancer has spread, and how long it went undetected will determine your treatment, which normally consists of the following:

 - radiation therapy

-- surgery (used to remove cancerous tissue and cancerous tumors from the scrotal sac)
+- surgery, which involves removing cancerous tissue and cancerous tumors from the scrotal sac

-In addition to receiving care from your doctor, he or she may suggest at-home treatment options, including:
+In addition to receiving care from your doctor, they may suggest at home treatment options, including:

-- using ice on the scrotum to relieve swelling: this method of treatment is normally used in the first 24 hours of noticing the swelling
+- using ice on the scrotum to relieve swelling, normally within the first 24 hours of noticing the swelling

 - wearing athletic support

-- using a sitz bath (shallow bath) to reduce swelling
+- using a sitz, or shallow bath to reduce swelling

 - avoiding strenuous activities

 The outlook for scrotal swelling varies depending on the severity of the swelling and the cause.
 Swelling due to injury will generally pass with time, while other causes require extensive treatment.
-With early diagnosis and proper treatment, outlook is generally good.
-Speak to your doctor about your specific condition, as outlook can vary from person to person.
+With early diagnosis and proper treatment, the outlook is generally good.